How Solar Thermal Works

-Solar thermal panels are used in conjunction with a boiler, collector or immersion heater.
-The solar collector will use the sun’s rays to heat a transfer fluid which is a mixture of water and glycol, to prevent the water from freezing in the winter.
+Solar Thermal panels are used in conjunction with a boiler, collector or immersion heater.
+The solar collector utilises the sun’s rays to heat a transfer fluid which is a mixture of water and glycol, to prevent the water from freezing in the winter.
 The heated water from the collectors is pumped to a heat exchanger inside a water cylinder.
 The heat from the exchanger will then heat the water inside the cylinder.

-After the liquid releases its heat, the water will flow back to the collectors for reheating.
-A controller will ensure that the fluid will circulate to the collector when there is sufficient heat available.
-Solar thermal technology is proven, reliable and low maintenance.
+After the liquid releases its heat, the water flows back to the collectors for reheating.
+A controller will ensure the fluid circulates to the collector when there is sufficient heat available.
+Solar Thermal technology is proven, reliable and low maintenance.

-Solar thermal collectors capture the sun’s energy by heating a fluid contained within reinforced glass pipes.
+Collectors: Solar Thermal collectors capture the sun’s energy by heating a fluid contained within reinforced glass pipes.
 Collectors come in two types; flat plate and evacuated tube.
 Each has it’s own advantages and we will recommend the most appropriate type for your property.

-The pump ensures the transfer fluid is circulated between the collectors and the water cylinder efficiently.
-While a system control panel controls the pump and provides information on the system’s performance, as well as any faults should one develop.
+Pump & Controller: The pump ensures the transfer fluid is circulated between the collectors and the water cylinder efficiently.
+A system control panel regulates the pump, providing information on the system’s performance, and highlighting any issues, should they develop.